Behavior

 Borderline Personality Disorder

-Freudian psychiatrists came up with this term to describe what they saw as problem patients bordering on psychotic.
-The Freudians were way off the mark, as psychosis - close to the border or not - has nothing to do with borderline personality disorder.
-Emotionally unstable is a far more accurate description.
-Nevertheless, the name stuck, together with the legacy of borderline individuals being problem patients.
+Freud's successors came up with this term to describe what they saw as problem patients bordering on psychotic.
+"Emotionally unstable" is a far more accurate description.
+Nevertheless, the label borderline stuck, together with the legacy of borderline individuals being regarded as problem patients.
 Sympathetic hospital staff have been known to turn on individuals in distress once they have been handed this diagnosis.

 Susanna Kayson’s “Girl Interrupted” is the classic example of borderline personality disorder.
 Ms Kayson describes how she was shipped off to McLean Hospital outside of Boston back at a tender age in an era when she should have been attending Woodstock and going to college.

 People living with someone who exhibits borderline tendencies typically describe the relationship as akin to walking on eggs: one minute all love and light, the next a hateful explosion or the sullen silent treatment.
-A borderline meltdown tends to have its roots in the individual’s lack of ability to handle any given social situation.
+A borderline meltdown tends to have its roots in the individual’s lack of ability to handle the stress of any given social situation.
 Thus it can occur without warning.
 This tends to contrast with bipolars behaving badly, which typically flows in slower cycles.

 Antisocial Personality Disorder

 Serial killers generally fall into this class, but the diagnostic criteria is wide enough to include your abusive boss or scheming co-worker, or for that matter your brother who borrows your car and returns it without refilling the tank.
-According to the old joke, poor people with antisocial disorder are in prison, middle class individuals with this disorder are in therapy, and rich people with the label are CEOs.
+According to the old joke, poor people with antisocial personality disorder are in prison, middle class individuals with this disorder are in therapy, and rich people with the label are CEOs.
 These are your classic sociopaths, out for number one, with no regard for others.
 “I’d walk over my own grandmother to re-elect Richard Nixon,” Watergate conspirator Chuck Colson once bragged.
 He wasn’t joking.
 He authored an “enemies list” of real and imagined political opponents to be singled out for special treatment, such as FBI harassment and tax audits.

 Narcissistic Personality Disorder